-I recently had the great privilege of donating a reborn baby to our new St. Mary's Center for Alzheimer's and Dementia Care.
+In 2011 I had the great privilege of donating a reborn baby to our new St. Mary's Center for Alzheimer's and Dementia Care.
 It is a beautiful facility and you can see more about it here: http://www.stmarysathens.com/services/alzheimers_dementia_care.html

-This article was recently published on the St. Mary's Foundation Annual Newsletter.
-Here is a link to the Foundation web page.
-I was so proud to see them make mention of the doll therapy!
+This article was published in 2011 on the St. Mary's Foundation Annual Newsletter.
+(Here is a link to the Foundation web page.
+I was so proud to see them make mention of the doll therapy! http://stmarysathens.org/about/foundation.html Click on the tab Annual Publication to read their current great articles)

-Since the newsletter changes anally I have copied and pasted the article below to save for future reference.
+Since the newsletter changes annually I have copied and pasted the article below to save for future reference.

 I have learned through experimentation that the best dolls for comfort therapy for the aging are either 18-20" length 1/4 limbed babies or smaller sized 3/4 limbed babies.
 The best weight would be between 3-4 lbs.
 This is because dead weight feels heavier and older people have a harder time holding a heavy baby for a long enough period of time to enjoy their cuddle factor.
 If making a comfort therapy doll for someone who is not aging then the weight could be a more realistic 5 lbs or so.